Launchpad Tutorial with Ableton Live 10 Lite

 After you double-click the light-blue rectangle, it will turn the same color as the track (green in our case), and it will display a "Play" button (a triangle) for playing the clip that we're going to create.
 This will also open up the Note Editor at the bottom right corner of the screen (highlighted with a red rectangle in the picture below):

-At the top left corner of the screen it says "4 / 4" and "1 Bar" (highlighted with red rectangles in the picture below) and therefore the Note Editor will loop your music for 1 bar of 4 beats.
-After we make some drum beats, click the Play button for this clip (the triangle) to start playing the clip, and click the black square at the top of the screen to stop playing the clip:
+At the top left corner of the screen it says "4 / 4" and "1 Bar" (highlighted with red rectangles in the picture below).
+This means that the songs you create will be in 4/4 time (search the Internet to learn what 4/4 time is all about), and the "1 bar" means that every clip you play will start after 1 bar has finished in the current clip that's playing (we'll learn more about this in a moment).
+After we make some drum beats, click the Play button for this clip (the triangle) to start playing the clip, and click the black square at the top of the screen to stop playing the clip.
+You can also press the space bar on your computer keyboard to start and stop the active clip:

 Now we're going to duplicate this clip (to preserve the first clip) and add some more sounds to the second clip.
 Right-click the clip that you've been working on (the green rectangle under "Drum Rack") and then click Duplicate:

 Now you've created a second clip which is an exact duplicate of the first clip, and you're automatically working with the second clip.
 In the second clip we'll add some more kicks plus some claps (see the Note Editor in the picture below).
-You can switch between the first and second clips by clicking the Play button for each clip.
-When you start a different clip, it won't begin playing until the beginning of the next bar (i.e. after all 4 beats have played in the current clip):
+Click the Play button for the first and second clips in track #1 to listen to the clips.
+When you start a different clip, it won't begin playing until the beginning of the next bar (i.e. after all 4 beats have played in the current clip).
+This is because of the "1 Bar" setting at the top left corner of the Ableton screen:

 Duplicate the second clip (just like we did for the first clip).
 Now you're automatically working with the third clip.
 Click and drag an entire line of "Hihat 808 Close" in the Note Editor, then click the Play button for the third clip:

-Duplicate the third clip (now you're automatically working with the fourth clip) and then add some "Hihat Acoustic Open Close" in the Note Editor, as in the picture.
-To change the tempo, click the button at the top left corner of the screen which says "120.00" (highlighted with a red rectangle in the picture below) and type in a new value and press Enter.
-You can also click "120.00" and hold the left mouse button down and drag your mouse up or down to change the tempo value.
+Duplicate the third clip (now you're automatically working with the fourth clip) and then add some "Hihat Acoustic Open Close" in the Note Editor, as in the picture below.
+To change the tempo, click the button at the top left corner of the screen which says "120.00" (highlighted with a red rectangle in the picture below) and type in a new value (such as "100") and press Enter.
+You can also click "120.00" and hold the left mouse button down and drag your mouse up or down to change the tempo value (the Beats Per Minute or BPM).
 If you're listening to a song and you like the tempo of the song, you can click the "Tap" button (to the left of the "120.00" button in the picture below) once for each beat in the song.
 The tempo value in the "120.00" button will change to the tempo of your clicks, and your drum sounds will use the new tempo:

 Now we'll add some more percussion to our beat to illustrate some more features.
-At the bottom right corner of the screen, notice the two areas highlighted with red rectangles in the picture.
+At the bottom right corner of the screen, notice the two areas highlighted with red rectangles in the picture below.
 Clicking these two areas will toggle between the Note Editor view and the Device view (in our case the device is a Drum Rack).
-You can also press Shift+Tab to switch between these views:
+You can also press Shift+Tab on your computer keyboard to switch between these views:

-Switch back to the Note Editor view (as explained two paragraphs ago) and draw in some Perc Wood sounds (as in the picture below), then launch the fourth clip:
+Switch back to the Note Editor view (as explained three paragraphs ago) and draw in some Perc Wood sounds (as in the picture below), then launch the fourth clip:

 Now let's extend the drum beat so it lasts for 2 bars.
 To do this, look closely at the picture of the Note Editor below and notice the thin solid green line above the drum sounds.
 At the far right side of that green line you can see what looks like a square bracket (highlighted with a red rectangle in the picture below), like this: ].
 That's my mouse cursor.
 Place your mouse cursor at the far right side of that solid line until the mouse cursor changes to a square bracket: